 1. UDCF sends data collection request with the requested event ID and the reporting information.
 For each reporting information, the UDCF may provide different allowable values with a precedence sequence to the UE.
 For example, the UDCF may include different number of reporting, different reporting time period, or different time window.

-2. UE will consider the UE power condition, radio condition or local configuration and select the more suitable reporting information value.
+2. UE will consider the UE power condition, radio condition or local configuration and select the more suitable reporting information value comparing to step 1.
 UE will include the selected value for reporting information in the response message send to UDCF.

-After UE accept the data collection request, UE may decide to cancel the data collection procedure due to UE’s local decision as described in Figure 6.x.3.4-3.
+After UE accept the data collection request, UE may decide to cancel the data collection procedure due to UE’s power condition, the radio connection, .etc as described in Figure 6.x.3.4-3.

 Figure 6.x.3.4-3: Data collection cancellation